 OPEB plan fiduciary net position.
-Detailed information about the HCTF's fiduciary net position is available in PERA's comprehensive annual financial report which can be obtained at www.copera.org/investments/pera-financial-reports.
+Detailed information about the HCTF's FNP is available in PERA's ACFR report which can be obtained at www.copera.org/investments/pera-financial-reports.

 NOTE 6 CONCENTRATION OF CREDIT RISK

 AHS' financial instruments that are exposed to concentrations of credit risk consist of cash, grants receivable and accounts receivable.
 AHS places its cash with high credit quality institutions.
 AHS routinely assesses the financial strength of its donors and, as a consequence, believes that its accounts receivable credit risk exposure is limited.